Robert Foster (American football): 2019

 Foster was sparsely used in the Bills offense during his second professional season, as the team added veterans John Brown and Cole Beasley during the offseason.
 He also struggled with injuries during preseason.
 Foster caught just three of 18 targets for 64 yards, and was made inactive during the Bills' playoff game against the Houston Texans in favor of Duke Williams.
 He also rushed twice for 29 yards.

 2020

-On April 2, 2020, Foster was re-signed to a one-year contract by the Bills.
+Foster was re-signed to a one-year contract by the Bills.
 He was waived as part of final roster cuts on September 5, 2020.

 Green Bay Packers

 On September 9, 2020, Foster was signed to the Green Bay Packers' practice squad.

 Washington Football Team

 On October 22, 2020, Foster was signed off the Packers' practice squad by the Washington Football Team.

 Miami Dolphins

-On March 18, 2021, Foster was signed by the Miami Dolphins.
+On March 18, 2021, Foster was signed by the Dolphins.
 He was waived/injured on August 24, 2021, and placed on injured reserve.
 He was released on August 30.